mahesh-addagulla/Task2/ReadMe.md

-#This Terraform Code Is Developed As Part of Azure B40 Batch
+#This Terraform Code is developed for KPMG Task3
 #Bash
 export ARM_CLIENT_ID="your_client_id"
 export ARM_CLIENT_SECRET="your_client_secret"